Conditionals

 Common Lisp blocks provide a non-local exit mechanism very

-, but lexically rather than
+similar to catch and throw, but lexically rather than

 dynamically scoped.
 This package actually implements block